These practice tests may help students prepare for the

-selective entry high school entrance exam.
+selective entry high school examination.

 These tests measure your child's ability to solve problems without prior knowledge.
 Ability generally predicts how quickly a child will be able to learn and the level of complexity they can deal with.
 The two ability tests are verbal reasoning and numerical reasoning.

 This is a multiple-choice test that measures the ability to think and reason using words and language.
 Items in the test tap into vocabulary, word relationships, classification and deduction.